ffquintella/docker-rundeck/README.md

 ### Version

+* Version: `2.7.1.7` - Latest: Changed the monitored file to see if sync is needed to jaas-loginmodule.conf
-* Version: `2.7.1.6` - Latest: Small adjtments on logs
+* Version: `2.7.1.6` - Small adjtments on logs
 * Version: `2.7.1.5` - Change configuration file to rundeck-config.properties
 * Version: `2.7.1.4` - Added the RUNDECK_URL parameter
 * Version: `2.7.1.3` - Fixes on the docker image & puppet base image upgrade